 FOSPICE: Assisting end-of-life shelter dogs in finding “forever foster” placements, supporting the dog & caretaker throughout their journey on a one-on-one basis, and finding peace for the dogs in their final months.
 A program developed and run by Foster Dogs, Inc., in collaboration with individual rescue organizations for each participating dog.

 All About Fospice

-We started our Fospice program in 2013, and have sponsored over 30 dogs by Spring 2016.
-Dog recipients come in all shapes and sizes, from tiny (5 lbs) to huge (120 lbs); recipient breeds have included: Pit Bull, Maltese, Bichon, Shepherd mix, Shar Pei mix, Beagle mix, Yorkshire Terrier, Chihuahua, Labrador Retriever.
+We started our Fospice program in 2013, and have sponsored 36 dogs as of March 2017.
+Fospice dog recipients come in all shapes and sizes, from tiny (5 lbs) to huge (120 lbs); breeds have included: Pit Bull, Maltese, Bichon, Shepherd, Shar Pei, Beagle, Yorkshire Terrier, Chihuahua, Labrador Retriever.
 We welcome Fospice friends of all shapes and sizes!

-As of Spring 2016, we have donated over $10,000 to other nonprofit organizations in support of the Fospice dogs in our program.
+As of Spring 2017, we have donated over $13,000 directly to other nonprofit organizations in support of the Fospice dogs in our program.
 With increased funding, we can save many more Fospice dogs from shelters, and allow for more animal rescue organizations to support their Fospice dog rescue efforts.